As the 19th century barreled towards the 20th, a profound reevaluation of established gender roles manifested in the confluence of burgeoning...

 I’ve sailed only once or twice in my whole life but I can still remember the empowering feeling of liberation that I felt when on the water.
 Sailing and sailboats have been a common topic taken up by many artists across decades and countries in painting.
 Let’s sail with them, bon voyage!

 Has this scene filled with light surprised you?
-Well, in the end Friedrich is associated more with grey tones and lonely travellers…
+Well, in the end, Friedrich is associated more with grey tones and lonely travelers…

 Some people say that Renoir didn’t know how to paint.
 Well, I think that works like this one defy this argument, don’t you think?

-This woodblock print by Kandinsky is inspired by the folk art from his native Russian Empire, the inspiration you read about here.
+This woodblock print by Wassily Kandinsky is inspired by folk art from his native Russian Empire.

-Dufy was a yet another Fauvist and I feel I’m going to write an article about him very soon!
+Raoul Dufy was yet another Fauvist and I feel there is going to be an article about him one day here!

-Klee liked studying shapes of well-known objects and natural phenomena.
-How about some autumn vibes?
+Paul Klee liked studying the shapes of well-known objects and natural phenomena.

 Lichtenstein and landscapes?
-Might seem surprising but Lichtenstein was actually a way more comprehensive artist than we think…
+Might seem surprising but he was actually a way more comprehensive artist than we think…

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!